valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Internal statuses are now available to cases**

   Cases can be filtered on statuses set to the case via the process.
 More information on this can be found [here](/using-valtimo/case/internal-case-status.md)

+* **The RabbitMQ outbox publisher now support exchange targets**

+  Exchange targets can now be used with the outbox publisher for RabbitMQ by using the `valtimo.outbox.publisher.rabbitmq.exchange` property.
+  More information on this can be found [here](/getting-started/modules/core/outbox-rabbitmq.md)

 ## Bugfixes